adaltas/node-shell/doc/config/options.md

   The type used to cast between a string argument and a JS value, not all types share the same behaviour.
 Accepted values are 'boolean', 'string', 'integer' and 'array'.
+* `description` (string)
+  The description of the option.

 ## Examples of configuration

 When option is defined as an object, the keys are mapped to the option name.
-For example, an option `message` with an shortcut `m` is defined as:
+For example, an option `message` with a shortcut `m` is defined as:

 ```js
 require("parameters")(